jjbowman2/jjbowman2/README.md

 - 👋 Hi, I’m Jedde, a full-time software developer at American Express living in the Phoenix, AZ area 🌇
 - 👀 Full-Stack by trade, gamer and mediocre pickle baller by hobby
-- 🌱 I’m currently learning prisma, nest.js, graphql, and more.
-I just stumbled on Redwood.js, and I'm hoping to use it in my next side project.
+- 🌱 I’m currently learning the T3 stack and implementing it in [rs-journey-crafter-port](https://github.com/jjbowman2/rs-journey-crafter-port).
 - 📫 How to reach me:
   -  Email: jjbowma2@gmail.com